dmleong/manager-resources/README.md

 - remind me to delegate
 - give me some space if it looks like it's That Kind of Day
 - snacks.
 Snacks are always appreciated (savory preferred).
 Or coffee/tea.
+- start with questions and context - I always value learning about your understanding of a situation so that we can be on the same page

 ## Conclusion